Combining Education and Experience: Gaining Professional Training While Still in School

 Frequently Asked Questions

-What kinds of jobs can I get with a therapy degree?
+What kind of degrees can I get to become a therapist?